 burned and blackened by the awesome power of the most powerful surface ship in the world, the battlecruiser Kirov.
 After a strange accident displaces the ship in time, the officers and crew

 begin their marathon journey through WWII, soon finding that their interventions are drastically altering the history of all future time, and imperiling their very own existence as the future they

 came from can no longer take shape from the shattered meridians of time.

 The series has often been called “The Russian Final Countdown,” after the popular movie that saw a Nimitz Class carrier displaced in time to December 6, 1941.
-It has taken twenty-eight volumes to finally reach January of 1943, and loyal readers have eagerly supported the story from Book 1.
+It has taken twenty-nine volumes to finally reach March of 1943, and loyal readers have eagerly supported the story from Book 1.
 Originally conceived as a naval thriller, the series has expanded to include all the major land battles of WWII as it progresses through the history.
-As of book 28, the series returns to the Western Desert of Libya and the Allied Drive on Tunisia, with additional action in the Pacific.
+As of book 29, the series returns to the Allied Drive on Tunisia, Operation Phoenix, (including a major battle for Baghdad), a much belated Operation Merkur and Operation Edelweiss.
 See a list of all battles covered by visiting the “season” links below to learn more about the books in this amazing series, which releases a new novel every 60 days to continue the alternate history.

 The series is so massive that its subplots create entire standalone novels!
 Many of the individual campaigns that were

 presented in segments spanning five to ten novels have been concentrated into one uninterrupted volume.
 These so called “Battle Books” cover each of

 the major theaters of the war.
 Scroll to the bottom of this page for more info on these